CarlRaymond/jquery.link-decorators/README.md

 links, etc., that can show details like file size and file type.
 With the help of some CSS styling, these details can be displayed in popup windows.

-This is especially useful on a CMS system, to standardize markup and improve usability.
+This is especially useful on a CMS system, where there are multiple authors who may not be knowlegeable about markup, to enforce standards that improve usability and accessibility.

 ## Link Selectors
 **External link selector**